egeorjon/GoLyat/README.md

 | text              | Display the content of a file / post |

-Of course, if you want, you can develop you own widget, and put it in the folder `themes\Goliath\layout\partial\widgets`.
+Of course, if you want, you can develop you own widget, and put it in the folder `themes\Goyat\layout\partial\widgets`.

 ### Footer (bottom)